hjchen/7lovebakery/sites/all/modules/metatag/README.txt

   but they are not needed by most sites and have no bearing on the Open Graph meta tags.

+* The App Links meta tags may be added by enabling the Metatag: App Links submodule.

 * Site verfication meta tags can be added, e.g. as used by the Google search engine to confirm ownership of the site; see the "Metatag: Verification" submodule.

+* The MobileOptimized, HandheldFriendly, viewport and cleartype meta tags are available via the Metatag: Mobile submodule.

+* A variety of favicon sizes and styles can be added to the global configuration using the Metatag: Favicons submodule.

 * An API allowing for additional meta tags to be added, beyond what is provided by this module - see metatag.api.php for full details.